 The description given below cover procedures for service, supply and works contracts in relation to procurement procedures as a part of project implementation activities of the Subsidy Contract.
-They are based on Art.
-121 of the IPA Implementing Regulation and the suggested approach by this PIM is based as far as possible on the well-known and well-tested rules used already in the external aid.
-Therefore this section of the PIM is based on existing procedures described in the "Practical Guide to Contract procedures for EU external actions" (PRAG), available at the web page:
+They are based on Section 3 "Procurement procedures" of Commission Delegated Regulation (EU) No 1268/2012 of 29 October 2012 on the rules of application of Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council on the financial rules applicable to the general budget of the Union.
+The suggested approach by this PIM stems as much as possible from the well-known and well-tested rules used already in the external aid.
+Therefore this section of the PIM is based on existing procedures described in the "Practical Guide for Procurement and Grants for European Union external actions" (PRAG), available at the web page:

-http://ec.europa.eu/europeaid/work/procedures/implementation/practical\guide/index\en.htm.
+http://ec.europa.eu/europeaid/work/procedures/implementation/practical_guide/index_en.htm.

 The content of this chapter is adapted to concrete specific needs of the beneficiaries under Bulgaria - Turkey IPA Cross-Border Programme.
-It does not aim at providing overall review as presented in the PRAG, but is rather taking a practical approach, focusing on the issues which are applicable to the needs of the Programme.
+It does not aim at providing overall review as presented in the PRAG, but is rather taking a practical approach, focusing on the issues which are applicable to the